Upgrading Between Major MariaDB Versions

-- mysql_upgrade also runs mysqlcheck --check-upgrade to check if there have been any collation changes between the major versions.
+- mariadb-upgrade also runs mariadb-check --check-upgrade to check if there have been any collation changes between the major versions.
 This recreates indexes in old tables that are using any of the changed collations.
 This can take a bit of time if there are a lot of tables or there are many tables which used the changed collation.
 The last time a collation changed was in MariaDB/MySQL 5.1.23.

 Post Upgrade Work

 Check the MariaDB error log for any problems during upgrade.
 If there are any warnings in the log files, do your best to get rid of them!